jinhuanlei/pointservice/README.md

 ## Assumptions

-1. Payer cannot go lower than negative points, so first transaction(with the earliest timestamp) cannot be processed.
+1. Payer cannot go lower than negative points, so first transaction(with the earliest timestamp) will be rejected by server.
-2. Cannot send transaction with 0 point
+2. Cannot send transaction with 0 point.